 So far in 2017 Verity has worked with producers Situations to create Refrain, a new piece inspired by conscientious objection that was performed by three male choirs in sites of historical significance across England, and with Royal Brompton and Harefield Hospitals’ Art Department to devise Airborne for InTransit Festival.
-In July she will present a work-in-progress performance of her new work Undersong at Bristol Old Vic’s Ferment Fortnight.
+In July she presented a work-in-progress performance of her new piece Undersong at Bristol Old Vic’s Ferment Fortnight.
 And international tour dates for her choral piece HUG continued with a new choir in Brussels performing the piece for Nuit Blanche in October.
 2018 dates will be released soon.

 Verity’s work is produced by Tom Spencer